-Kruunuvuorenranta Waste Transfer Centre
+Kruunuvuorenranta Waste Transfer Station

 Arabiankatu 8 is an apartment building in Helsinki’s Arabianranta district.
 With its thirteen stories and 65 apartments in addition to common facilities and commercial spaces, the building presents a solid case for the virtues of light and a straightforward argument fulfilling the basic requirements of urban living.